myersm0/SymbolicApproximators.jl/README.md

 julia> mindist(word1, word2)
 11.40858928469606

-# the "MINDIST" between two SAX words will very closely approach the true
-# Euclidean distance between the original time series, as we increase
-# the paramaters word size and alphabet size
 julia> euclidean(signal1, signal2)
 14.071247279470288
 ```

+The MINDIST between two SAX or PAA words lower-bounds the true Euclidian distance, and will very closely approach that distance (at reduced representational cost) as we increase
+the paramaters for word size and/or alphabet size.
+The example file [convergence.jl](https://github.com/myersm0/SymbolicApproximators.jl/blob/main/examples/convergence.jl) in this repo demonstates that.

 ## License